Gem Smashers

+Development and release

+The game was developed by three people.
 Gem Smashers was originally announced in 2002 under the working title "Bau Bam Bom", named after the three playable characters.
 The game was ported to Wii and Nintendo 3DS on November 8, 2011, on iOS on November 15, 2012, on PlayStation 4 and PlayStation Vita on March 3, 2017, on Nintendo Switch on March 15, 2018, and on Xbox One on November 2, 2018.

-Development

-The game was developed by three people.

 Reception

-The game received mostly positive reviews.
+The Game Boy Advance version of Gem Smashers received "mixed or average" reviews, according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 19 out of 40.
 IGN noted that the game was "one of the most original puzzle games on the GBA so far."
+Nintendo Life deemed the Nintendo 3DS version of the game "average".